-Are you ready to get more high-quality TEFL classes and start building a name for yourself?
-Most TEFL teachers want to know the best ways to increase their timetable and make it more efficient but just don’t know how.
+Are you ready to get more high-quality classes and start building a name for yourself as a TEFL teacher?
+Most English teachers want to know the best ways to increase their timetable and make it more efficient but just don’t know how.

 TtMadrid’s owner, Natasha Mason, has a few words for all those teachers looking to get ahead of the competition: